 Where does the money come from to fund Paws and Affection?

 At this time, all our funds come from private donations and foundations.

 They do not pay for the dog, but they do pay a placement fee to cover supplies, training camp costs, and follow up training.
 We feel there needs to be both a financial and emotional commitment to taking on a service dog.

 How much do you charge?

 The total cost to acquire, train and place one of our dogs from birth is $20,000.
 Paws and Affection covers this cost through our own fundraising efforts.
-We charge a $5,000 placement fee to the recipient for a service or facility dog and $2,500 for a companion dog.
+We charge a $5,000 placement fee to the recipient for a Paws and Affection dog.
 This fee is not a donation and does not give ownership of the dog to the recipient.
 This fee covers supplies, training received for placement, on-going training, and continued communication between the recipient and our training staff.

 Why do you charge when other organizations do not?

 We feel a financial commitment from the recipient is the first step in understanding the dedication and hard work needed to make this mutually beneficial relationship between dog and child a success.